netreconlab/parse-hipaa/README.md

 The standard configuration can be modified to your liking by editing [index.js](https://github.com/netreconlab/parse-hipaa/blob/master/index.js).
 Here you can add/modify things like push notifications, password resets, [adapters](https://github.com/parse-community/parse-server#available-adapters), etc. This file as an express app and some examples provided from parse can be found [here](https://github.com/parse-community/parse-server#using-expressjs).
 Note that there is no need to rebuild your image when modifying files in the "index.js" file since it is volume mounted, but you will need to restart the parse container for your changes to take effect.

 ### Configuring
-Default values for environment variables: `PARSE_SERVER_APPLICATION_ID` and `PARSE_SERVER_MASTER_KEY` are provided in [docker-compose.yml](https://github.com/netreconlab/parse-hipaa/blob/master/docker-compose.yml) for quick local deployment.
+Default values for environment variables: `PARSE_SERVER_APPLICATION_ID` and `PARSE_SERVER_PRIMARY_KEY` are provided in [docker-compose.yml](https://github.com/netreconlab/parse-hipaa/blob/master/docker-compose.yml) for quick local deployment.
 If you plan on using this image to deploy in production, you should definitely change both values.
 Environment variables, `PARSE_SERVER_DATABASE_URI, PARSE_SERVER_URL, PORT, PARSE_PUBLIC_SERVER_URL, PARSE_SERVER_CLOUD, and PARSE_SERVER_MOUNT_GRAPHQL` should not be changed unles you are confident with configuring parse-server or else you image may not work properly.
 In particular, changing `PORT` should only be done in [.env](https://github.com/netreconlab/parse-hipaa/blob/master/.env) and will also require you to change the port manually in the [parse-dashboard-config.json](https://github.com/netreconlab/parse-hipaa/blob/master/parse-dashboard-config.json#L4) for both "serverURL" and "graphQLServerURL" to have the Parse Dashboard work correctly.

 #### Running in production for ParseCareKit
 If you are plan on using parse-hipaa in production.
 You should run the additional scripts to create the rest of the indexes for optimized queries.